riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

-All we've done here is to copy the sort code pretty much verbatim out of `publication.js` and into a helper function in the `\lib` directory so that it can be accessed both client and server side.
+All we've done here is to copy the sort code pretty much verbatim out of `publication.js` and into a helper function.
+We've placed the helper function in the `\lib` directory so that it can be accessed both client and server side.

-So let's remove the debug code from our publication and make use of our new `customer-sort-settings.js` helper.
+Let's update our publication to make use of the new `customer-sort-settings.js` helper.

 #####/server/publications.js
 {% highlight JavaScript %}